 We suggest choosing units that can easily be picked up and moved to another area.
 Also, go with those models that are simple to use and don’t require any advanced tech knowledge to operate.

 Compared to air conditioners or box fans, air purifiers are not that loud.
 However, they do emit some noise.
-The level of the noise is determined by the size of the fan and the overall design of the air purifier.
+The level of noise is determined by the size of the fan and the overall design of the air purifier.

-That being said, most air purifiers produce noise in the range around 50 decibels, which is quieter than a sound of the regular conversation.
+That being said, most air purifiers produce noise in the range around 50 decibels, which is quieter than the sound of the regular conversation.
 However, some people find a soft background noise soothing and helpful for falling asleep.